jsimmons/tnetstrings.lua/README.md

 is equivalent to no value whereas null is a tns value representing no value.

-`tns.parse(data)`
+`tns.parse(data, expected)`

-Parses a single tns value from the given data, and returns it followed by any remaining data.
-In case of parsing errors, it returns nil followed by an error message.
+Takes a data string and returns a single tns value from it.
+Any remaining data is also returned.
+In case of parsing errors, or if the expected type does not match the type found, then the function returns nil followed by an error message.
+For simplicities sake, the expected type is given as a tns string type code.

 `tns.list(tab, n)`